MEETING LOCAL COMMUNITIES

 Salvador • Rio de Janeiro • Maraú Peninsula

 We can never take for granted the intelligence and richness in traditions, history and culture of local communities, especially those living under few resources, where creativity and hard work are, sometimes, the only choice to survive.

-In this program, you will visit initiatives and support projects that make a difference to the communities they are inserted in.
-In Salvador, get to know the Headquarters of Espaço Cultural dos Alagados, that offers theater, dance, music and tutoring for children and young people of the community and the Luiza Mahin Community School, founded by the women (mothers) of the community itself who missed a local school for their children.
+In this program, you will visit initiatives and support projects that make a difference to the communities they are inserted.
+In Salvador, get to know the Headquarters of Espaço Cultural dos Alagados, which offers theater, dance, music and tutoring for children and young people of the community and the Luiza Mahin Community School, founded by the women (mothers) of the community itself who missed a local school for their children.
 Give it a shot preparing one of the most famous and traditional dishes in Bahia, the Moqueca, taught by the best – the locals.

 Still in Bahia, the Maraú Peninsula is not only a beach paradise, but also home to Maramar Social Project, which includes the community Kindergarten Escolinha Jardim das Bromélias, the Cultural Center Espaço Harmonia do Saleiro and the Maramar Community School.
 Meet the locals at the Saleiro community, try a handmade ice cream or chocolate (why not both?!) and spend some time with the students at the school.
-Find out that through difficulty and isolation a beautiful project flourished.
+Find out that through difficulty and isolation, a beautiful project flourished.